 Yes.
 A person may create both a common law Advance Care Directive and/or a statutory Advance Care Directive.
 Though the Act does not specifically refer to common law Advance Care Directives, a common law Advance Care Directive is recognised by the law in South Australia.

 The information below applies only to statutory Advance Care Directives.
-For information on the law relating to common law Advance Care Directives, visit our webpage.
+For more information visit Common Law Advance Care Directives.

 When will an Advance Care Directive apply?